Zach McKinstry Preview, Player Props: Tigers vs. White Sox

 Zach McKinstry At The Plate

-- McKinstry is batting .238 with 18 doubles, four triples, eight home runs and 39 walks.
+- McKinstry has 18 doubles, four triples, eight home runs and 39 walks while batting .237.

-- In 6.5% of his games this year, he has hit a home run, and 1.8% of his trips to the plate.
+- He has hit a long ball in 6.4% of his games this season, and 1.8% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.